automatika-robotics/kompass/docs/tutorials/vision_tracking.md

 ros2 action send_goal /my_controller/track_vision_target kompass_interfaces/action/TrackVisionTarget "{label: 'person'}"
 ```

-You can also re-run the previous script and activate the target search:
+You can also re-run the previous script and activate the target search by adding the following config or sending the config along with the action send_goal:

 ```python
 vision_follower_config = VisionFollowerConfig(